skottydeveloper/Swift/README.md

 This repository is a portfolio of code for the Swift programming language.
 It consists of projects I have completed, during uni and in my own time - while learning Swift.

 ## Mini Projects
 Consists of basic, miniature projects that demonstrate my knowledge in each feature of the Swift programming language.
 For example, one project will demonstrate the application of knowledge in for and while loops, while another will demonstrate the application of knowledge in switch statements.
+These projects also help me solidify my knowledge and help me revise what I already know - with the Swift programming language.

 ## Notable Projects
 ### The Simple Calculator (code not provided)